Appointments Bylaws

 All position holders must complete and submit an exit survey which will be distributed by the Vice President.

-The Vice President and each member of the Appointments Committee are responsible for monitoring and supporting a group of appointed positions.
+The Vice President is responsible for monitoring and supporting each group of appointed positions.

 Budgeting: